Inedo/inedo-docs/Content/installation/installing-on-iis/various-iis-configuring-iis-roles-and-features.md

 order: 1
 ---

-All Inedo products support hosting with IIS, which is the recommended hosting option for the web applications in Enterprise installations.
+All Inedo products support hosting with IIS.
+However, Following Microsoft's guidance to [no longer use IIS for modern .NET applications](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), we no longer recommend using IIS to host modern versions (2022+) of our products.

+Instead, you should use the Integrated Web Server, which is our (and Microsoft's) recommended web server.
+Although IIS is still supported, there are no benefits aside from a more familiar user interface.

 ## Required Settings